 вартість

-There's one more point that I read about in reviews before the purchase, but I didn't give it much importance.
+There's one more thing I read about in reviews before the purchase, but I didn't give it much importance.

 The box has no handles.